 OK, enough of me preaching!
 So…the bad guys are attempting to invade your home.
 You’ve taken all the reasonable precautions you could…but here they come.
 You ruled out “flight” as an option.
 You have decided to “fight” to defend your castle.

-Fight – Your plan to kill the bad guys trying to criminally enter your home.
+Your plan is to kill the bad guys trying to criminally enter your home.
 Scaring them away is not going to work.
-Injuring them to try and convince them to stop their home invasion is not going to work.
+Simply injuring them, to try and convince them to stop their home invasion, is not going to work.
 Your plan better include the term “kill.”
-Or, better yet…”Shoot em in the face!” as Kelly Alwood would say 😉

 First, let’s look at the psychology of what is happening.
 The home invaders consider themselves in charge of the situation, they think they are running this show.
 They know what they want to do and how they are going to do it.
 Your job is to disrupt their “heads”, get in their mind, and screw them up to the point where you are now the one running the scene.
 For you that have had formal training…you are going to get inside their loop…their OODA Loop.

 Their Expectations – They expect to come up to the door, and with some minimal amount of difficulty, breach the door and enter your house.
 Once inside they will proceed to whatever room they feel is the target of most value.
 And in their mind, the term “value” might apply to your wife and daughter, or food, or fuel, or valuables, or food.
 While doing so they will eliminate (i.e. kill) any resistance.
 It is your job to stop them from doing harm…stopping them at all cost.

 My suggestion is you already started to defeat them with the measures you’ve taken that I already outlined in my first two articles.
 In their minds –

 a) They know they were observed approaching the house.

 b) They heard the dog(s) barking and now have to worry that they might be bitten and that the occupants and neighbors will hear the dog(s) barking.